MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/health-service-faults.md

 #### FaultType: Microsoft.Health.FaultType.Vm.ConfigIsOffline
 * Severity: Warning
 * Reason: *"The virtual machine configuration resource is offline, meaning the virtual machine cannot be administered."*
-* RecommendedAction: *" Bring the virtual machine configuration online."*
+* RecommendedAction: *"Bring the virtual machine configuration online."*

 #### FaultType: Microsoft.Health.FaultType.Vm.NotRespondingToControlCodes
 * Severity: Warning
 * Reason: *"The virtual machine isn't responding to cluster control codes."*
-* RecommendedAction: *" Check the state of the virtual machine cluster resource."*
+* RecommendedAction: *"Check the state of the virtual machine cluster resource."*

 #### FaultType: Microsoft.Health.FaultType.Vm.IsNearMemoryLimit
 * Severity: Warning
 * Reason: *"The virtual machine needs more of its configured maximum memory."*
-* RecommendedAction: *" Check for processes or apps consuming too much memory or consider increasing its maximum memory."*
+* RecommendedAction: *"Check for processes or apps consuming too much memory or consider increasing its maximum memory."*

 #### FaultType: Microsoft.Health.FaultType.Vhd.IsNearlyFull
 * Severity: Warning
 * Reason: *"The virtual hard disk has reached its capacity.
 No more data can be written to it, which may negatively impact the virtual machine(s)."*
-* RecommendedAction: *" Resize the virtual hard disk or delete unwanted files."*
+* RecommendedAction: *"Resize the virtual hard disk or delete unwanted files."*

 <sup>1</sup> Indicates the volume has reached 80% full (minor severity) or 90% full (major severity).
 <sup>2</sup> Indicates some .vhd(s) on the volume have not met their Minimum IOPS for over 10% (minor), 30% (major), or 50% (critical) of a rolling 24-hour window.